 Per APM-210 at least two kinds of evidence for teaching quality should be included with each file.
-Evidence in the file pertaining to mentoring constitute one source of evidence, and most often student evaluations from most, if not all, of the courses taught by the candidate will be a second source.
-If the candidate does not provide student evaluations for specific courses this must be explained by the Chair in the department letter.
+Evidence in the file pertaining to mentoring constitute one source of evidence, and might include, for example, the use of an optional one-page mentorship statement (see section V below) as a supplement to the enumeration of mentoring roles in the file.
+Student evaluations from most, if not all, of the courses taught by the candidate is a frequently used second source of evidence.
+If the candidate does not provide student evaluations for specific courses, or they were approved to have selected written comments stricken from the student evaluations, they must discuss the reasons why with the Chair so that they can be adequately explained in the department letter.
 If the candidate chooses not to provide any student evaluations in the file, they must otherwise provide an adequate source of evidence from among the options presented in APM-210.
 It is strongly recommended that some type of student feedback be included as evidence.